Anhad-Sodhi/1800_202330_30/README.md

-# Almost Fresh
+# AlmostFresh

 ## 1. Project Description
-Our team BBY30 is developing Almost Fresh™ to help people with excess food share that food with others so it does not go to waste by posting excess or imperfect food and produce [aimed towards farmers and regular people, unlike Too Good To Go™].
+Our team BBY30 is developing AlmostFresh™ to help people with excess food share that food with others so it does not go to waste by posting excess or imperfect food and produce [aimed towards farmers and regular people, unlike Too Good To Go™].

 ## 2. Names of Contributors
 * Hi, my name is Matt!
 I am excited to start working on a project together!